-Shahi P, Tamang P, Simkhada P, Rawat K. 2019.
-Child Marraige: Knowledge, practive and its attributed consequences among early married women in Jumla, Nepal Asian Pacific journal of health Science, 6 :140-148 Publisher Url Public Url
+Shahi P, Tamang P, Simkhada PP, Rawat K. 2019.
+Child Marraige: Knowledge, practive and its attributed consequences among early married women in Jumla, Nepal Asian Pacific Journal of Health Science, 6 :140-148 Publisher Url Public Url

 Tamang P, Shahi P. Retention and motivation of Skilled Birth Attendants (SBA) in rural Nepal: SBA perspective Fifth national summit of health and population scientist in Nepal, 2019 :94-94 Author Url Publisher Url